niceume/statsailr/README.md

 ### DATA block

 DATA block starts with the line of DATA, new dataset name and DATA options.
 For DATA options, 'set=' option is required which specify the input dataset.
-(Note that unlinke PROC options where 'data=' usually speifies input dataset, "set=" does the same job in DATA block.
+(Note that unlink PROC options where 'data=' usually specifies input dataset, "set=" does the same job in DATA block.
 This difference comes from just an aesthetic reason.)
 Lines that follws the first DATA line represent how to manipulate input dataset.
-The lines are writtein in DataSailr script.
+The lines are written in DataSailr script.
 END keyword specifies the end of DATA block.

 ```
 DATA new_dataset set=ori_dataset